quantonganh/helix-wiki/How-to-install-the-default-language-servers.md

 language-server = { command = "ltex-ls" }
 ```

-Additional configuration settings can be added, for example to disable the profanity rules and add the word 'builtin' to two dictionaries:
+Additional configuration settings can be added, for example to disable the profanity rules and add the word `builtin` to two dictionaries:

 ```toml
 config = { ltex.disabledRules = { "en-US" = [